world-federation-of-advertisers/experimental/dp_consistency/README.md

-## Prepare the environment and install dependencies
+## Prepare the environment, install dependencies and run correction on an Origin Report

 ```
 git clone https://github.com/world-federation-of-advertisers/experimental.git